Introduction

 Pour the Concrete

-Carefully pour the concrete into the forms, starting from one end and working towards the other.
-Use a shovel or trowel to spread the concrete evenly.
+Carefully pour the concrete into the forms, starting from one end and progressing to the other.
+Utilize a shovel or trowel to distribute the concrete evenly.

 -